 In Australia, only 41% of adults have the health literacy levels needed to make positive and informed health choices.
 It's why we seek to support health-focused charities which work to improve the health literacy of Aussies.
 We believe that through improved health literacy, people will have the information and skills they need to adopt healthy behaviours and positive lifestyle choices.

 Want to find out more?
-Download the Health Smart Grants Guidelines and an Expression of Interest form, or read on.
-EOIs can be submitted at our Apply page.
+Download the Health Smart Grants Guidelines.

 About the grant